Skip to Main Content

 How do you handle frequency coordination in China?

-We manage frequency coordination according to Chinese RF regulations (ANFR).
-This includes spectrum scanning at your locations, coordination with other productions sharing venues, and ensuring compliance with licensed frequency bands.
-We handle the technical complexity so your production stays legal and interference-free.
+We plan frequencies to meet Chinese RF rules (ANFR).
+This covers range scans at your locations, planning around other shoots that share the venue, and staying within licensed bands.
+Our team takes on the technical side, so your production stays legal and interference-free.

 What lavalier microphones do you recommend?